-BY INVITING VISITORS TO LEAVE FLEETING MESSAGES IN A WALL OF CONDENSATION, MATTER TO MATTER EXPLORES THE TRANSIENCE OF EMOTIONS AND THE WAYS IN WHICH NATURE RECLAIMS THE MARKS WE LEAVE ON IT.
+BY INVITING VISITORS TO LEAVE FLEETING MESSAGES IN A WALL OF CONDENSATION, MATTER TO MATTER EXPLORED THE TRANSIENCE OF EMOTIONS AND THE WAYS IN WHICH NATURE RECLAIMS THE MARKS WE LEAVE ON IT.

-Each visitor is encouraged to leave a message in the glass – an expression of emotion that will disappear within minutes.
-It is a statement about culture and transience, and the ways in which nature can cover over human traces.
-“It will show the existence of nature in our daily lives and hopefully make us re-evaluate the importance of it,” says Analts.
-The installation is a serene, meditative space; a scent of Latvian nature, redolent of the country’s sprawling forests, and a large bench made from the typical trees that grow in Latvia add sensory elements to the continuous glass wall.
-At the same time, the apparent simplicity of the design conceals a sophisticated technological solution, reflecting a new, entrepreneurial generation of Latvians who combine respect for nature with a curiosity for technology.
-“With the rapid development of modern technologies in Riga,” says Analts, “it is important to be aware of our impact on the natural environment, which is essential to Latvian culture.”
+Each visitor was encouraged to leave a message in the glass – an expression of emotion that will disappear within minutes.
+It was a statement about culture and transience, and the ways in which nature can cover over human traces.
+“It will show the existence of nature in our daily lives and hopefully make us re-evaluate the importance of it,” said Analts.
+The installation was a serene, meditative space; a scent of Latvian nature, redolent of the country’s sprawling forests, and a large bench made from the typical trees that grow in Latvia added sensory elements to the continuous glass wall.
+At the same time, the apparent simplicity of the design concealed a sophisticated technological solution, reflecting a new, entrepreneurial generation of Latvians who combine respect for nature with a curiosity for technology.
+“With the rapid development of modern technologies in Riga,” said Analts, “it is important to be aware of our impact on the natural environment, which is essential to Latvian culture.”

 - Administering Body: Latvian National Museum of Art, Decorative Arts and Design Museum

 - Design Team: Arthur Analts (Variant Studio)

 - Curator: Arthur Analts (Variant Studio), Inese Baranovska (Decorative Arts and Design Museum)